OnTitansShoulder/ontitansshoulder.github.io/docs/Reading-Notes/Leading-without-formal-authority.md

 When opportunities to head up project teams, lead initiatives, or take charge of a task force arise, step up to the leadership plate if you:

-- have expertise, or experience in whatever the objective or opportunity or challenge is
+- **have expertise**, or experience in whatever the objective or opportunity or challenge is
     - say something like `In my past project xxx, we experienced a similar challenge.
 I learned a lot through that, and I think I could help us avoid a few of the hiccups by leading this project.`
-- have connections, or personally know a lot of the key stakeholders and have strong relationships with them, your network and influence can be a huge value
+- **have connections**, or personally know a lot of the key stakeholders and have strong relationships with them, your network and influence can be a huge value
     - say something like `I know the engagement of such and such a team will be important.
 I worked with them closely before and I'd be happy to connect with them to kick off this project.`
-- have the strong will to lead and grow from this project
+- have the **strong will to lead** and grow from this project
     - say something like `I've been working on developing a deeper understanding of our customer base.
 Because this project will involve a high level of customer analysis, I'd like to take the opportunity to lead the initiative.`

 One of the best ways to learn is actually to lead.
-It forces you to do your homework, ask for support, and step outside of your comfort zone.
-Avoid waiting to be asked to do something.
+It forces you to do your homework, ask for support, and step outside of your comfort zone. **Avoid waiting to be asked to do something**.

 While that is said, stay away from investing time in things that will suck up all your energy or don't offer a lot of value to the organization or provide little opportunity to grow professionally.
 Take a big look at the strategic goals of your team and your organization.
 Look beyond the task and ask yourself `How can I leverage my strengths and make a big impact?`

 ### Find or become a mentor

-Mentoring is a great way to develop your organizational influence.
+**Mentoring** is a great way to develop your organizational influence.

 To find a mentor, the most obvious place to look is your boss but expanding your horizons can be a great thing.
 A good mentor can help hold you accountable for your goals or help you think about long-term career planning from an unbiased point of view.
 Think about people who share your role, who have more experience, or people who are in a different role but have been in the industry a long time.

 Avoid directly asking someone to be your mentor.
 Instead, find a way to make it easy for them like asking for help for an issue, then ask if it is okay to reach out from time to time with other questions.
 The relationship gradually grows.

-The key to attracting a great mentor is to demonstrate that you are coachable.
+The key to attracting a great mentor is to demonstrate that you are **coachable**.
 That you take advice and feedback and critique and you act on it.

 You can also be a mentor.
 Even if you're new to the organization or your role, offer to help out new employees, less experienced team members, or anyone who has expressed an interest in mentorship.